gwu-libraries/sfm-weibo-harvester/docker/dev/harvester/README.md

-# sfm-weibo-harvester master docker container
+# sfm-weibo-harvester dev docker container

 A docker container for running sfm-weibo-harvester as a service.
 The harvester code must be mounted as `/opt/sfm-weibo-harvester`, the sfm-utils code as `/opt/sfm-utils` and the warcprox code as `/opt/warcprox`.